 How to host a Puppy Party for Kids

-If you check your local Dollar Tree store you just may find a paw print wrapping paper that you can use to line a plastic tablecloth.
+If you check your local dollar store you just may find a paw print wrapping paper that you can use to line a plastic tablecloth.
 You can also print a paw print template to create paw prints instead.

 Some fun games that can be played include Pin the Tail on the Puppy, Passing the Bone (this is basically Passing the Parcel), Master Says (this is Simon Says)and Fetch (a scavenger hunt to get the “pups” to find missing treasures!)